Cambridge-ICCS/cambridge-iccs.github.io/summerschool-logistics.md

-# Locations and travel during the week
+# Locations and travel during the week (e.g., dinners)

 [Maps of the colleges and buildings we will be using](https://www.google.com/maps/d/u/0/viewer?hl=en&ll=52.207831884944866%2C0.09996241467192579&z=15&mid=1kvpTd_oUmudZSElc-YKAlmvRWRSn_c8)